walterfreeman/phy211/syllabus.md

 **If you do not describe what you are doing and why, you will not get full credit for a solution, even if it is correct.**

 Two problems from each set will be graded fully (out of ten points); the rest will be quickly graded for completeness out of two.
-Your lowest homework set grade will be dropped.

 <a id="labs"></a>
 #### Labs